The scope of this Practice Portal page is social communication disorder across the life span.

 Programs to help children overcome these challenges begin early by promoting parent–child communication.
 Parents can help “fill in the gaps” by helping children understand and interpret what they have not directly heard (Calderon & Greenberg, 2003).
 Parents can also help by modeling healthy ways to interact and by teaching acceptable social behaviors (Schlesinger & Meadow-Orlans, 1972; Yoshinaga-Itano et al., 2020).

-It is important for adolescents who are deaf or hard of hearing to feel a part of their social network and be able to interact effectively within this network (Calderon & Greenberg, 2003).
+It is important for adolescents who are deaf or hard of hearing to feel that they are a part of their social network and to be able to interact effectively within this network (Calderon & Greenberg, 2003).

 Interventions during the adolescent years include

-See the Service Delivery section of the Social Communication Disorder Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspectives.
+See the Service Delivery section of the Social Communication Disorder Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.

-In addition to determining the type of speech and language treatment that is optimal for individuals with social communication disorder, SLPs consider other service delivery variables—including format, provider, dosage, and setting—that may affect treatment outcomes.
+In addition to determining the type of speech and language treatment that is optimal for individuals with SCD, SLPs consider other service delivery variables—including format, provider, dosage, and setting—that may affect treatment outcomes.

 Provider refers to the person providing treatment.
-Treatment for individuals with social communication disorder often involves collaborative efforts that include families and other communication partners, classroom teachers, special educators, psychologists, vocational counselors, and SLPs.
+Treatment for individuals with SCD often involves collaborative efforts that include families and other communication partners, classroom teachers, special educators, psychologists, vocational counselors, and SLPs.
 It can also include family- or peer-meditated learning.

 Treatment is conducted in the language(s) used by the individual.
 A bilingual service provider or the assistance of a trained interpreter may be necessary when there is not a client–clinician language match.
 See ASHA’s Practice Portal pages on Bilingual Service Delivery and Collaborating With Interpreters, Transliterators, and Translators.

 Dosage refers to the frequency, intensity, and duration of service.
-Dosage depends on factors such as the age of the individual, his or her communication needs, and the presence of comorbid disorders or conditions.
+Dosage depends on factors such as the age of the individual, their communication needs, and the presence of comorbid disorders or conditions.
 Regardless of the specific dosage parameters, social skills intervention addresses the functional communication needs of the individual and provides continuity of services across settings.

 Setting refers to the location of treatment (e.g., SLP’s office, classroom, community, inpatient rehabilitation facility).
 To the extent possible, treatment is provided in naturalistic environments and incorporates activities that typically relate to those environments (e.g., group projects in the classroom setting).